MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 > Humans are lazy, you want minimal effort required to assemble a mob

-Items for my ideal environment:
+#### The core components

+I find the following components are key to having a comfortable mob programming experience.

-1. Large Screen TV (50")
+1. Large Screen TV (at least 50")
-5. Separate smaller screen for mob timer
+5. Separate smaller screen for mob timer (19" - 21")
 2. Whiteboard that is accessible for writing and brainstorming
-3. Comfortable area where people can sit without being squashed (ideally side by side)
+3. Comfortable area where people can sit or stand side by side without feeling cramped
-4. Adjustable sitting / standing table where 3 to 4 people can stand side by side with usb hub and multiple keyboards
+4. Adjustable sitting / standing table with usb hub and multiple keyboards
+5. Wireless mouse

 #### If you can, rent or borrow equipment first